JoseDev184/html-css-project/README.md

  I'm  working on running the command line "npm run compile:sass" to compile the css with the sass file

- took me like 7 hours to find the problem  I fixed changed the name of the carpet! let continue
+ took me like 7 hours to find the problem  I fixed changed the name of the carpet! let continue if I want to watch my code with the command line like "watch sass function I have to add -w to the script on packet json!